Supreme Court Justice Ruth Bader Ginsburg dies at 87 | Federal News Network

 Her appointment by President Bill Clinton in 1993 was the first by a Democrat in 26 years.
 She initially found a comfortable ideological home somewhere left of center on a conservative court dominated by Republican appointees.
 Her liberal voice grew stronger the longer she served.

-Ginsburg was a mother of two, an opera lover and an intellectual who watched arguments behind oversized glasses for many years, though she ditched them for more fashionable frames in her later years.
+Ginsburg was a mother of two, an opera lover and an intellectual who also liked to show off her femininity, choosing to accessorize her robe with lace and beaded collars, and delighting in the fashion featuring her likeness that would later spring up.
 At argument sessions in the ornate courtroom, she was known for digging deep into case records and for being a stickler for following the rules.

 She argued six key cases before the court in the 1970s when she was an architect of the women’s rights movement.
 She won five.